 So What's Taking So Long?

-The easiest response is that the human brain is a complicated labyrinth.
-Scientists now know that the primary symptom of adult ADHD is an inability to self-regulate, or to control attention, temper, moods, and impulses.
+The easiest answer is that the human brain is a complicated labyrinth.
+Scientists now know that the primary symptom of childhood ADHD is an inability to self-regulate, or to control attention, temper, moods, and impulses.

-Other executive functions affected by a lack of response inhibition are motor control, which includes hand-eye coordination and the ability to control impulsive movements like finger or foot tapping; regulating your emotions; motivation; and planning.
-With advances in technology, scientists are now able to explore the brain for abnormalities that could result in ADHD.
+With advances in technology, scientists are now able to explore the brain for abnormalities that could result in childhood ADHD.
 While past research focused almost exclusively on external factors like parental upbringing, environmental causes, and toxic culprits like sugar and lead, research today targets genetic, anatomical, functional, and chemical brain dysfunctions as potential causes of the disorder.